MC 369; M-101

 Winifred Lockhart Willis Papers, 1917-1982; item description, dates.
 MC 369, folder

 #.
-Schlesinger Library, Radcliffe Institute,
+Schlesinger Library, Radcliffe Institute, Harvard University, Cambridge, Mass.

 New York.
 Willis began her writing career as a poet; her verse was accepted for publication

 wrote short stories and articles for Ladies' Home Journal and Collier's, and book reviews for Vogue; in the early 1930s she was on the editorial staff of Judge magazine, to which she also contributed as a freelance writer.
 In the 1930s and 40s,

 Willis' stories and poetry also appeared in The New Yorker, Saturday Evening Post, Good Housekeeping, and Punch, and she was a frequent contributor to the editorial pages of the Herald Tribune.

-life, sometimes following a lapse of decades, WW kept journals and other accounts
+life, sometimes following a lapse of decades, Willis kept journals and other accounts

 of her family and personal life.
 Her only son, Andy, and the long-lasting effects

 of his death in a motorcycle accident, figure prominently in these accounts.

 activities and served on the executive board of the Bridgeport-Stamford branch of